Accenture/mercury/README.md

 java -jar target/kafka-presence-1.13.0.jar
 # this will run the presence monitor at port 8080 in the foreground

-# when an application instance is started, it connects to the presence monitor to obtain an available topic.
+# when an application instance is started, it connects to the presence monitor to get topic.
 # you will see log similar to the following:
 Adding member 20210405aa0220674e404169a5ec158a99714da6
 Monitor (me) 20210405209f8e20ed3f4c0a80b035a50273b922 begins RSVP